 This means that the moment you receive your SOR or LOI, you should call us.
 Our attorneys will act quickly to request an appeal hearing and defend against your suspension, revocation, or denial.

 Whether you have been denied during the application process or your security clearance was suspended or revoked, you have a right to know why.

-Here are some reasons why you may have issues with your application:
+Here are the 13 adjudicative criteria the government uses to deny or revoke security clearances.
+They include all the reasons why you may have issues with your application.

 Whether the information on your SOR/LOI is true or untrue, it’s up to you to fight against your denial or revocation.
 One option is to go this process alone, but that can lead to expensive and timely mistakes.

 When time is of the essence, it’s important to work with experts who know the appeals process and how to reverse the decision to help you obtain security clearance.
 You can also click here to read our post regarding the “Statement Of Reasons” guidelines.

 Exercise Your Rights and Call an Experienced Lawyer